cbrown5/cbrown5.github.io/_people/Laura-Griffiths.md

 # Laura Griffiths
 ![](/images/people/laura-griffiths.jpg)
-A Phd student with a background in environmental management.
+A PhD student with a background in environmental management.
 Laura is studying the effects of multiple stressors on coastal marine ecosystems.